Appearance

 Step 1 — Enable API access

-API access is off by default.
+API access is available on request, not on by default.
 Ask TTMT support to enable it for your account.
 You'll see a Developer section appear in the dashboard sidebar once it's on.

 Step 2 — Create a key